Newborn Jaundice: Causes, Symptoms, and Treatment

 After the birth of a baby, it is common for care providers to watch a newborn closely.
 One of the things that your care provider will be monitoring is jaundice.
-Jaundice is normal in most all newborns, however if the jaundice appears out of the normal range then steps will be taken to get it back under control.
+Jaundice is normal in almost all newborns, however, if jaundice appears out of the normal range then steps will be taken to get it back under control.

 What is Newborn Jaundice?

 Jaundice is a condition that can occur in newborns, within 2-3 days of birth.
 Jaundice is actually a yellowing of the skin or whites of the eyes’.
 This is caused by elevated bilirubin levels in the newborn’s blood.
 Jaundice normally appears first on the face and then will move down the body to the chest, abdomen, arms, and legs.

 Jaundice is best seen in natural light and can be harder to detect in dark-skinned babies.
 If jaundice is suspected, your health care provider will run blood tests to measure the amount of bilirubin in the blood.

 What can cause Jaundice or increase the chances of Jaundice?

 The most common type of jaundice is called Physiologic Jaundice, which can affect up to 60% of full-term babies in the first week of life.
 It is caused by elevated bilirubin levels.
 Bilirubin is a substance created by the normal breakdown of red blood cells.
 Bilirubin is processed and removed by the liver.

 Jaundice will develop when a baby’s liver is not efficient enough to remove the bilirubin from the bloodstream.
 Once the baby begins to mature and the red blood cell amounts diminish, jaundice will subside with no lasting effects on the baby.
 This usually happens about 1-2 weeks after birth.

 There are other less common reasons that can cause jaundice to occur.
 Other causes of Jaundice include:

 - Blood incompatibility with mom which causes an increased release of bilirubin from red blood cells